Majoring and Minoring

 - Senior Capstone Experience (ANT SCE)

-- Majors are strongly recommended to have one study abroad and/or field-research experience
+- Majors are strongly recommended to study abroad

 Anthropology majors may want to pursue a regional concentration such as African Studies, Asian Studies, European Studies, Latin American Studies and Near Eastern Studies.